 Style can feel like a juggling act sometimes.
 Proportion, texture, details, personality.
 Adding another “ball” to the mix (in my case, color) can throw the rhythm off.
 Some of my recent outfits have felt awkward and “off-balance.”
 So I’m giving myself permission to slow down.
 To gently nudge the boundaries of my comfort zone rather than trying to blast through them.
 To respect that voice that tells me when something isn’t quite feeling authentic.

 I was quite pleased with this outfit; to me it feels coherent but interesting.
 The blue top and jeans create a quasi column of color, and there are colors in the top that tie in the jacket, bag, and shoes.
-Only the shoes are new here; the rest of the pieces you’ve seen before.
+Only the shoes (similar) are new here; the rest of the pieces you’ve seen before.
 The jacket was purchased during the Nordstrom Anniversary Sale.
-The tiger top was purchased in the Spring from the-Bias-Cut.com, and was part of my Summer travel wardrobe.
-These leopard loafers are from Mercedes Castillo, and were love at first try-on.
+The tiger top was purchased in the Spring from the-Bias-Cut.com (it’s sold out, but there are a lot of fun print options here) and was part of my Summer travel wardrobe.
+These leopard loafers are from Mercedes Castillo, and were love at first try-on (sold out now, but similar here).
 The haircalf uppers are butter soft, and the heel is a comfortable height for walking.

 I know, they’re spendy; here are a few options that are more budget-friendly: